-Figure 4: Countour enhanced funnel plot showing effect sizes (scaled in size by inverse sampling variance), thresholds for p < 0.05 and 0.01, and both PET-PEESE estimate (in this case it is the PET estimate from the conditional estimator; regression line and ribbon plus "Multilevel PET Estimate" labelled point and interval) and frequentist multilevel model estimate ("Main Model Estimate" labelled point and interval).
+Figure 4.
+Countour enhanced funnel plot showing effect sizes (scaled in size by inverse sampling variance), thresholds for p < 0.05 and 0.01, and both PET-PEESE estimate (in this case it is the PET estimate from the conditional estimator; regression line and ribbon plus "Multilevel PET Estimate" labelled point and interval) and frequentist multilevel model estimate ("Main Model Estimate" labelled point and interval).

-The Bayesian mixture models assuming the presence of p-hacking (note, recall these models ignore the multilevel structure of the effects) also provided reduced adjusted effect estimates, though not to the same magnitude as seen in the PET estimate, with this reduction more prominent when only considering the post-2011 studies and not incorporating the prior from Hatzigeorgiadis et al. (2011).
-Without the prior the estimate from a classic random effects model was 0.34 [95% quantile interval: 0.27, 0.42] and was reduced to 0.2 [95% quantile interval: 0.13, 0.28] assuming the presence of p-hacking.
+prior the estimate from a classic random effects model was 0.34 [95% quantile interval: 0.27, 0.42] and was reduced to 0.2 [95% quantile interval: 0.13, 0.28] assuming the presence of p-hacking.
 When incorporating the prior from Hatzigeorgiadis et al. (2011) the estimate from a classic random effects model was 0.39 [95% quantile interval: 0.33, 0.45] and was reduced to 0.32 [95% quantile interval: 0.25, 0.4] assuming the presence of p-hacking.
 These estimates and the posterior distributions can be seen in Figure 5.